donkey0319/Sugar-and-Slice/README.md

-#Hello!
+# Sugar & Slice
+![image](https://user-images.githubusercontent.com/106136532/213363491-182a9bfc-b126-4ab7-b2d4-483414391cf0.png)
+## Introduction
+#### This is "Sugan & Slice", a Halloween-theme roguelike game.

-Here's the website to our game! https://gamebuilders-studio.itch.io/sugar-n-slice
-The files are also in this repository.
+Here's the website to our game! https://gamebuilders-studio.itch.io/sugar-n-slice.
+The game files are also in this repository.
 In order to play, you can just execute the .exe file (that is, mac users can't play this ;( )

-![image](https://user-images.githubusercontent.com/106136532/213363491-182a9bfc-b126-4ab7-b2d4-483414391cf0.png)
+I was in charge of making the 3D models (including the main character, enemies, and etc) in Blender.

+## How to Play
+* Use `W A S D` to move up, down, left, and right.
+* Use `LeftMouseButton` to basic attack, `RightMouseButton` to cast projectiles.
+* Press `Q` to cast a special attack.
+* Press `SPACE` to dash.

+Enjoy this game, have fun!

+## In-Game photos.

 ![image](https://user-images.githubusercontent.com/106136532/213361611-1a0fa617-8330-4d9b-8969-1df6e58ab078.png)